-^{17 [2014]} IESC 17.
+17 [2014] IESC 17.

-agencies wherever it is necessary and lawful to do so.
-It is likely to cooperate both inwards and outwards, but it will be mindful of the need to comply with Irish (and, where relevant, EU) law and will not want to prejudice any trial before the Irish courts.
+will be mindful of the need to comply with Irish (and, where relevant, EU) law and will not want to prejudice any trial before the Irish courts.
 Despite this general background, relatively little is publicly known about the CCPC's approach to these matters.